Building REST services with Spring

 }

-This code is almost the same, except instead of creating the EntityModel<Employee> instance here, you delegate it to the assembler.
-Maybe that doesn’t look like much.
+This code is almost the same, except that, instead of creating the EntityModel<Employee> instance here, you delegate it to the assembler.
+Maybe that is not impressive.

-Applying the same thing in the aggregate root controller method is more impressive:
+Applying the same thing in the aggregate root controller method is more impressive.
+This change is also to the EmployeeController class:

 Getting aggregate root resource using the assembler